agbeniyiDaniel/requirement-analysis/README.md

 -Reduces Development Costs and Rework:
 Identifying and addressing potential issues early in the development cycle is much more cost-effective than fixing problems later.
 A thorough analysis helps detect missing or conflicting requirements before any code is written, minimizing costly rework.

--Improves Product Quality and User Satisfaction:
+- Improves Product Quality and User Satisfaction:
 When a system is built according to well-defined and validated requirements, it is more likely to function as intended and meet user needs.
 This results in a higher-quality product, better user experience, and increased customer satisfaction.

 ## Key Activities in Requirement Analysis
 Requirement Analysis involves several structured activities to ensure a complete and accurate understanding of what the software system must achieve.
 The five key activities are:

--Requirement Gathering
+- Requirement Gathering
 This is the initial step where information is collected from various stakeholders such as clients, users, and subject matter experts.
 It focuses on understanding the broad needs and high-level goals of the system.

--Requirement Elicitation
+- Requirement Elicitation
 In this stage, deeper insights are drawn using techniques like interviews, questionnaires, workshops, observation, and brainstorming.
 The goal is to uncover hidden needs, expectations, and constraints.

--Requirement Documentation
+- Requirement Documentation
 All collected requirements are organized and recorded in a clear and structured format.
 Common documentation includes Software Requirement Specifications (SRS), user stories, or use cases, making it easier for teams to reference and implement.

--Requirement Analysis and Modeling
+- Requirement Analysis and Modeling
 This activity involves examining the requirements to ensure they are complete, consistent, feasible, and unambiguous.
 Models such as data flow diagrams, entity-relationship diagrams, or use case diagrams may be created to visualize the system.

 -Requirement Validation